First double-differential measurement of kinematic imbalance in neutrino interactions with the MicroBooNE detector

 We report the extracted cross sections for the measured interaction using the Wiener singular value decomposition (Wiener-SVD) unfolding technique as a function of unfolded kinematic variables~\cite{Tang_2017}.
 More details on the unfolding procedure can be found in~\cite{RefPRD}.
 The unfolding machinery returns the unfolded differential cross section and the corresponding uncertainties.
 Apart from the unfolded result, an additional smearing matrix $A_{C}$ is obtained, which accounts for the regularization and bias of the measurement.
 When a comparison to the unfolded data is performed, the corresponding $A_{C}$ matrices must be applied to the true cross section predictions.
 See Supplemental Material for the data release, the unfolded covariance matrices, and the additional matrices $A_{C}$.

 As in previous MicroBooNE measurements~\cite{Adams:2018lzd,PhysRevLett.125.201803,PhysRevLett.128.151801,PhysRevD.105.L051102}, the full Monte Carlo (MC) simulation used in the unfolding procedure consists of a combination of simulated neutrino interactions overlaid on beam-off background events.
 This provides an accurate description of the dominant cosmic backgrounds pertinent to surface detectors using real data.
-Neutrino interactions are simulated using the $\texttt{GENIE v3.0.6}$ event generator~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa}, where the CC QE and CC meson exchange current (MEC) neutrino interaction models have been tuned to T2K $\nu_{\mu}$-$^{12}$C CC0$\pi$ data~\cite{PhysRevD.93.112012,GENIEKnobs}.
-We refer to the corresponding prediction as $\texttt{G18}$. $\texttt{GENIE}$ generates all final-state particles associated with the primary neutrino interaction and propagates them through the nucleus, accounting for FSI.
+Neutrino interactions are simulated using the $\texttt{GENIE v3.0.6}$ event generator~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa}.
+The CC QE and CC meson exchange current (MEC) neutrino interaction models have been tuned to T2K $\nu_{\mu}$-$^{12}$C CC0$\pi$ data~\cite{PhysRevD.93.112012,GENIEKnobs}.
+Predictions for more complex interactions, such as resonances, remain unaltered.
+No additional MC constraints are applied.
+We refer to the corresponding prediction as $\texttt{G18}$.
+The latter configuration is used to simulate both CC1p0$\pi$ signal and non-CC1p0$\pi$ background events. $\texttt{GENIE}$ generates all final-state particles associated with the primary neutrino interaction and propagates them through the nucleus, accounting for FSI.
 The particle propagation outside the nucleus is simulated using $\texttt{GEANT4}$~\cite{Geant4}, with the \uB\ detector response modeled using the $\texttt{LArSoft}$ framework~\cite{Pordes:2016ycs,Snider:2017wjd}.
-Based on this simulation, we estimate that our efficiency for selecting \CCIpOpi\ events is $\approx$ 10\%, with a purity of $\approx$ 70\%.
+Based on this simulation, we estimate that our efficiency for selecting fully contained \CCIpOpi\ events is $\approx$ 10\%, with a purity of $\approx$ 70\%.